micshar92/micshar92.github.io/README.md

 🚩 Hi, I’m Michael Sharber.

-🏭 I aim to be a manufacturing or industrial technical writer, because I'D PREFER TO WORK ON SITE 😮
+🏭 I aim to be a manufacturing or industrial technical writer, because I'D PREFER TO WORK ON SITE 😮 <br>
+I live in Murfreesboro, Tennessee right now, but I'm willing to move to Knoxville; Huntsville, Alabama; Bowling Green, Kentucky; or a reasonable distance into a neighboring state.

 📚 To learn more about me, books I've read, and courses I've taken, check the About section below.